 I recommend that you pair Behr Ultra Pure White for the trims and moldings as it will protrude the true hue of the adjacent color.

-This peaceful, calm, and serene color appears more green in a room facing the front lawn and blue in the north-facing compass directions.
+This peaceful, calm, and serene color appears like it’s from the Behr green collection (vs blue), in a room facing the front lawn and blue in the north-facing compass directions.

 You must pair this color with clean whites and beiges to create a cohesive appeal.